 9.5.2 Quantitative (read and record) leak rate procedure.
 Devices subjected to the radioisotope fine leak procedure can be measured quantitatively for accurate leak rates following the procedure in 9.5.
-This procedure is usually applied to devices with internal cavities greater than 0.1 cm, with leak rates less than 10-6 atm-cc/sec (air).
+This procedure is usually applied to devices with internal cavities greater than 0.1 cm3, with leak rates less than 10-6 atm-cc/sec (air).
 Special techniques must be followed for devices with external organic materials.
 The shielding plug shall be placed over the scintillation crystal and the background reading determined for the crystal.
 The devices are then measured at the scintillation crystal counting station using the "slow-time-constant" on the Ratemeter.
-The devices are then measured one device at a time, reading the counts per minute very carefully with the shielding plug placed over the opening of the crystal to minimize the environmental background reading from the reading of the DUT.
+The devices are then measured one device at a time, reading the counts per minute very carefully with the shielding plug placed over the opening of the crystal to minimize the environmental background radiation.
+The 'net' counts per minute reading is determined for the DUT by subtracting the background reading from the reading of the DUT.
 The counting station calibration must be checked at least once every shift using a Kr reference standard following equipment manufacturer's procedure" and a record of proper function maintained.

 The reading in cpm must be verified as stable.
 The device must be measured for surface beta reading to assure that there is no external Kr gas absorbed onto the part.
-If surface beta readings are found, the device must be placed in vacuum for 5 minute intervals (for devices with greater than 0.5 cm internal volumes), or, (for devices with less than $0.5 \text{ cm}^3$ internal volume), allowed to stand in ambient atmosphere until the Beta readings dissipate.
-The Kr readings must remain stable for 24 hours for devices with greater than 0.5 cm internal volumes, and for at least 4 hours for devices with less than 0.5 cm internal volumes.
+If surface beta readings are found, the device must be placed in vacuum for 5 minute intervals (for devices with greater than 0.5 cm3 internal volumes), or, (for devices with less than 0.5 cm3 internal volume), allowed to stand in ambient atmosphere until the Beta readings dissipate.
+The Kr readings must remain stable for 24 hours for devices with greater than 0.5 cm3 internal volumes, and for at least 4 hours for devices with less than 0.5 cm3 internal volumes.